 Further, employers should avoid engaging in unlawful sex stereotyping as well as treating men and women differently based on pregnancy, family and medical leave or caregiving responsibilities.
 Employers need to understand that the prohibition against sex discrimination not only applies to women, but also prohibits employee discrimination against men.
 It pertains to any discrimination that is based on an individual's gender and also prohibits sexual harassment.

 Trends: Employers should be aware that the Pregnant Workers Fairness Act has been introduced in the US Congress.
 It would require employers to provide reasonable accommodations to pregnant women unless it would cause undue hardship for the employer.
-Further, under the Patient Protection and Affordable Care Act, employers are already obligated to provide reasonable breaks for mothers to express milk for up to one year after the child's birth.
+Further, under the Affordable Care Act, employers are already obligated to provide reasonable breaks for mothers to express milk for up to one year after the child's birth.

 Employers should also know that the EEOC has been aggressively pursuing sex discrimination in the workplace.
 The EEOC has been extremely successful in bringing class action lawsuits based on sex discrimination and sexual harassment.
 Further, in the landmark case of Macy v.
 Holder, EEOC No. 0120120821, the EEOC held that claims of discrimination based on gender identity, change of sex, sex stereotyping, and transgender status constitute sex discrimination.
 Additionally, the EEOC remains committed to providing for equal pay in the workplace.